Schedule VMware snapshot to save your effort

-Is there a convenient way to create a scheduled task for my VMware snapshot?
-Instead of taking snapshots manually, you can simply schedule snapshot task via vSphere client or vSphere web client.
-There is only a little difference between them.
+Is there a convenient way to create a scheduled snapshot task for VMware virtual machines?
+Yes, you can simply schedule snapshot in vSphere Web Client or vSphere Client by using vCenter scheduled tasks feature, and the whole process is similar.

-This part explains how to schedule snapshots step by step by using vSphere Web Client.
+This part explains how to create automatic scheduled snapshots step by step.

-Steps to schedule a snapshot task in the vSphere web client
+Steps to schedule snapshot in vSphere Web Client

-1. In the vSphere Web Client, navigate to the object for which you want to schedule a task.
+1. To use vCenter schedule snapshot, you can first login vCenter Server using the vSphere Web client, then navigate to the object for which you want to schedule a task.

 2. Select Monitor > Tasks & Events > Scheduled Tasks > Schedule a New Task.